(For current menu pricing,

 William Bent’s Buffalo Tenderloin Filet Mignon

-The most tender of all, a 6-unce or 8-ounce buffalo filet.
+The most tender of all, a 6-ounce or 8-ounce buffalo filet.
 Served with seasonal vegetables and Fort potatoes.

 Buffalo Sirloin Steak Medallions

 A favorite of Kit Carson, who was commissioned to provide 1,000 lbs. of buffalo meat to Bent’s Fort in the 1840’s.
-Full of flavor for the hearty appetite, served with Chef’s Selection mashed potatoes and seasonal vegetables.
+Two 5-ounce buffalo sirloin medallions, full of flavor for the hearty appetite and served with seasonal vegetables and Fort potatoes.

 16-ounce Buffalo Ribeye Steak

 Another of Kit’s “favrits”!
-Sink your teeth into a juicy 16-ounce Buffalo Ribeye steak, grilled to perfection and served with seasonal vegetables and mashed potatoes with a hint of horseradish, butter and cream.
+Sink your teeth into a juicy 16-ounce Buffalo Ribeye steak, grilled to perfection and served with seasonal vegetables and cheddar garlic mashed potatoes.

 Smoke House Buffalo BBQ Ribs

 Smoked buffalo ribs, slowly braised and smothered in our tangy Jack Daniels barbecue sauce.
-Served with campfire beans and and mashed potatoes with a hint of horseradish, butter and cream.
+Served with campfire beans and and cheddar garlic mashed potatoes.
+Choose a 4-rib or 6-rib portion.

 The Fort’s Game Plate